harshavardhana/fio/README.md

 With `DEBUG=on` you can see some collection of objects which slowed down in addition to latency values

 ```
-object 312th took more than a second to write
+object 312th took more than a 1/4th of a second to write
-object 483rd took more than a second to write
+object 483rd took more than a 1/4th of a second to write
-object 582nd took more than a second to write
+object 582nd took more than a 1/4th of a second to write
-object 255th took more than a second to write
+object 255th took more than a 1/4th of a second to write
-object 737th took more than a second to write
+object 737th took more than a 1/4th of a second to write
-object 769th took more than a second to write
+object 769th took more than a 1/4th of a second to write
-object 320th took more than a second to write
+object 320th took more than a 1/4th of a second to write
-object 760th took more than a second to write
+object 760th took more than a 1/4th of a second to write
-object 994th took more than a second to write
+object 994th took more than a 1/4th of a second to write
-object 932nd took more than a second to write
+object 932nd took more than a 1/4th of a second to write
-object 327th took more than a second to write
+object 327th took more than a 1/4th of a second to write
-object 765th took more than a second to write
+object 765th took more than a 1/4th of a second to write
-object 386th took more than a second to write
+object 386th took more than a 1/4th of a second to write
-object 796th took more than a second to write
+object 796th took more than a 1/4th of a second to write
-object 369th took more than a second to write
+object 369th took more than a 1/4th of a second to write
 ```